Boomer and Gen Z at Work: What Cross-Generational Co-Mentoring Really Looks Like

 Why this GenShift conversation matters

-This episode is a reminder that generational tension is not inevitable.
+This episode is a reminder that generational tension isn’t inevitable.

 When leaders ask instead of assume, coach instead of control, and invite feedback instead of avoiding it, workplaces change.

-Carol and Valerie’s story is not idealized.
+Carol and Valerie’s story isn’t idealized.
 It required effort, adjustment, and honest conversation.
-But it shows what is possible when people across generations stay curious and committed to learning from each other.
+But it shows what’s possible when people across generations stay curious and committed to learning from each other.

 Listen to this episode here